How does the AEGIS Microbe Shield® technology work?

 What preparation is necessary prior to apply the treatment?

 For best results, surfaces should be thoroughly cleaned and any residue from cleaning agents must be rinsed from the surfaces to be treated.
 The final rinse should come off without any signs of dirt or foaming from the cleaners.

 What does the application process entail?

 In the simplest terms, a 2% solution (2.5 ounces to a gallon of water) is made and sprayed on the surface in an even and uniform pattern.
 How fast the solution is applied is based on how porous the surfaces are.
-The more porous a surface, the slower application.
+The more porous a surface, the slower the application.
 Apply from the top down; starting with the ceiling and finishing with the floor.
 Furniture and other items should be moved to another room if possible.
 Anything which stays in the room and could be damaged by water should be covered.
 Use pads under any metal legs or slides to avoid rust stains.
-Opening of windows and the use fans will be used to speed drying.
+The opening of windows and the use of fans will be used to speed drying.

 Are there any safety concerns after application is complete?

 This product will not give off any gases, leach onto other surfaces, or lose its strength over time.
 The unique properties of AEGIS Antimicrobial allow permanent bonding of the product to any surface to which it is applied.
 As long as this the surface is kept clean with normal cleaning procedures, the surface will continue to fight any microbial growth.

 How does AEGIS Antimicrobial react with Oriental Rugs?